VaLeRiEe37/TSWD-portfolio/project_part1.md

   - Call to Action: Encourage further research, policy consideration, or community engagement based on the insights provided by the analysis.

 ### Initial Sketches:

+Here are some of the visualizations I hope to achieve throughout the development of the project.
+I intend to use yellow and  green as the consistent color gradient/scale for vizualizations of green spaces, and organge and red for crime related visualizations.
+Also considering grey as the comparative color for other objects in one plot.

 ![Sketches](project_part1_sketches.jpg)

 ### Identify primary data sources: